 - efficiency of shared storage

 - pooled performance from storage aggregation

 Why add a persistent storage layer when volumes can be attached to instances on the cloud or from traditional storage in a private cloud?
-The following sections step through what happens when no virtualization layer exists, and how life improves with a persistent storage layer.
+The following sections step through what happens when no abstraction layer exists, and how life improves with a persistent storage layer.

 Isolate Infrastructure Limitations

 You can run multiple containers in a cloud instance.
 Using AWS as an example, EBS volumes can be provisioned, attached to the instance and passed to each container through a bind mount directory after formatting a file system and mounting the volume.
 This works well for single instance configurations but does not deliver the benefits of availability and scalability that comes with an orchestrated cluster of nodes.

 With a cluster the same approach can be taken to provision multiple EBS volumes, sized to each application container.
 When a node fails or if the container is rescheduled, the container restarts on a new node and the volume for the container has to be detached and remounted to the new node.
 Moving the volume takes a long time, requires scripting to cloud APIs and is sometimes inconsistent.
 When a volume cannot be successfully remounted to an operational node, the application container cannot be restarted.
 Similar remounting issues happen in a private cloud with LUNs that are moved between virtual servers, using protocols such as iSCSI that were designed for static environments instead of dynamic, short lived, mobile containers.